-As someone that’s considering volunteering abroad in Thailand, you are courageous, adventurous, and desire to see change.
+As someone that’s considering signing up for volunteer opportunities in Thailand, you are courageous, adventurous, and desire to see change.
 However, you may not have stepped outside the borders of your own country, don’t speak a lick of Thai, or aren’t sure what to expect in this Southeastern Asian culture...and quite frankly, are nervous!

 This is normal, and congrats to you for taking that first step in pursuing a calling to serve.
-Before you volunteer in Thailand, peruse these top ten things to consider before you book your ticket and set off on your volunteer abroad experience.
+The life of a volunteer abroad in Thailand is a pretty sweet one (and not only because of all of the fresh tropical fruit!).
+Before you volunteer in Thailand, here are 10 things you really need to know.

-Volunteering abroad in Thailand is one of the most exhilarating and adventurous decisions you could make!
-As you may know this beautiful country (for most of you) is literally on the other side of the world!
-To some volunteers this may be exactly what you’ve been wanting, while for others it may strike a nerve!
+Participating in volunteer programs in Thailand is one of the most exhilarating and adventurous decisions you could make!
+As you may know, this beautiful country (for most of you) is literally on the other side of the world.
+To some volunteers, this may be exactly what you’ve been wanting, while for others it may strike a nerve!
 Of course there are pros and cons to the distance, if one word of advice could be given it would be… don’t let fear hold you back!
-There are many aspects of life that are completely uncontrollable; rest assured that you will not be alone in this adventure!
+There are many aspects of life that are completely uncontrollable; rest assured that you will not be alone in this adventure.

 There are many cultural differences that you will experience as a volunteer in Thailand and it’s not possible to understand them all before your arrival!
 Prior to coming, work towards learning to laugh at your own mistakes!
 Your time as a volunteer abroad is a long lasting learning experience.
 Do your best to go easy on yourself and maintain an open mind.